Majors, Minors, Certificates: the Interdepartmental MajorLast updated: September 18, 2017

 If you would like to explore whether an IDM is right for you, you can talk with your college advisor, faculty in the area in which you might study, or the director of undergraduate studies in the departments you are considering.
 One of the questions to consider is whether completing an IDM is a better choice for you than declaring a regular major and minor.

 To declare an IDM, you must develop a written plan for your program of study, give your IDM a descriptive title, and work with the directors of undergraduate studies in both departments to put together a cogent list of courses for the major that they will approve.
 You will specify which department is considered "primary".
 In considering your proposal, the directors of undergraduate studies should collaborate to insure that your IDM is rigorous and coherent.
-After you complete the IDM application and worksheet below and have both directors of undergraduate studies and advisors sign the application, then submit the signed form and worksheet to Dean Jeff Forbes in 011 Allen Building for final approval, and then processing.
+After you complete the IDM application and worksheet below and have both directors of undergraduate studies and advisors sign the application, then submit the signed form and worksheet to Dean Karen Murphy in 011 Allen Building for final approval, and then processing.